 Let me start by stating that this is what works for our family.
 It may not work for your family.
 I’m not suggesting it’s the right option for everyone but simply providing one example so you can see how we decided where it made sense for us to use Aspiration cash management tools today.

 We signed up for the Aspiration Plus Spend and Save Plans.
 Although we pay a higher monthly fee, we chose this account to earn a higher interest rate on the funds in our Aspiration Save account (up to $10,000 balance).
 We also already shop at some of the Conscience Coalition partners, like Girlfriend Collective and Dropps.
 Purchases with our Aspiration Plus debit card earn a higher cashback rate on purchases from all brands in the Coalition group compared to the basic Aspiration debit card.

 Aspiration requires at least $1,000 in debit card spend to receive the higher 1.00% interest rate on the Save account.
 We use the Aspiration debit card to make at least $1,000 in purchases per month, an amount we were already spending with another card.

-We will receive a $200 bonus for spending at least $1,000 in the first 60 days of opening our account.
+We will receive a $200 bonus (no longer offered) for spending at least $1,000 in the first 60 days of opening our account.
 Further, we use this debit card for gas purchases so Aspiration will purchase carbon offsets on our behalf when we pay for gas.